 The H Street Service Center helps people seeking food assistance and Medicaid.
 Not even 30 minutes after the service center opened on a recent Wednesday morning, more than 100 people had filled nearly all the plastic blue chairs in the waiting room.

-Advocates hope that a recent order from a federal judge means the experience at service centers like H Street soon won’t include worrying whether your benefits will be processed on time.
+Advocates hope an order from a federal judge means the experience at service centers like H Street soon won’t include worrying whether your benefits will be processed on time.

 The class-action lawsuit was filed last summer by the Legal Aid Society of D.C., Hogan Lovells and the National Center for Law and Economic Justice after residents said they were struggling with long wait times to renew their Supplemental Nutrition Assistance Program (SNAP), well known by its former nickname, food stamps.

 Representatives at Legal Aid said there have been delays in processing benefits since 2014 and those delays got worse when DHS implemented a new computer system in the fall of 2016, despite a warning from federal officials.

 During the course of the lawsuit, DHS acknowledged it was processing only 59 percent of recertifications on time.
 The judge said 59 percent was not enough.
 The District government must recertify benefits more quickly, according to the 2018 order.

 SNAP recipients and legal organizations involved in the lawsuit proposed DHS follow the existing regulations, such as providing households with a timely notice of expiration of their food stamps and the opportunity to receive food stamps within 30 days of their last allowance – with a 4 percent margin for error.